 Prof. Frances Separovic FAA

 Frances Separovic is Professor of Chemistry, Deputy Director of the Bio21 Institute and former Head of School at the University of Melbourne.
 Frances was a Visiting Professor at Harvard Medical School, Honorary Fellow of Birkbeck College UCL, and a Senior Member of St Hugh’s College, Oxford.
 Frances has a BA (Hons) in Math & Physics from Macquarie University and a PhD (Physics) from University of NSW.
 Her tertiary training in biology, mathematics and physics, provides a strong foundation for research in biophysical chemistry and NMR spectroscopy.

-Her published work includes studies employing a range of biophysical techniques but her primary research interest is the determination of the structure and dynamics of membrane components in situ using solid-state NMR spectroscopy.
+Her primary research interest is the determination of the structure and dynamics of membrane components in situ using solid-state NMR spectroscopy.
 Frances played a key role in the determination of the molecular structure of the antibiotic gramicidin A and the bee toxin melittin within phospholipid membranes.
 Using novel solid-state NMR methods Frances has been able to determine the structure and dynamics of membrane polypeptides for biomolecular engineering applications.

 Separovic Career Profile